shedsaw/shedsaw.github.io/_portfolio/phd-dissertation.md

 The fractional Laplacian can be defined in numerous ways.
 See [this paper](https://arxiv.org/pdf/1507.07356) or [this paper](https://arxiv.org/pdf/1801.09767) to see some the definitions.

 The spectral fractional Laplacian is a particular interpretation.
-To get a better idea we can briefly discuss spectral theory.
+To get a better idea we will introduce a results from spectral theory.
 Spectral theory tells us that $$-\Delta$$ has a countable set of eigenpairs $$\{ \lambda_k, \phi_k \}_k$$ such that the $$ \phi_k $$'s form an orthonormal basis of $$L^2(\Omega)$$.
 So if we have some smooth function $$w(x)$$, we can expand this function in that basis, i.e.,
 \\[ w(x) = \sum_k w_k(x) \phi_k(x) \,\, , \\]